DennisData/DennisData/README.md

 and others

+## 👨‍💻 Working experience
+📆 june 2019 - november 2024
+JSC "KROK Incorporated"
+Main roles - **Data Engineer and Analyst**
+● **TO DO**: Projects in large railway companies in Russia with the aim of increasing business efficiency ● **IN PROGRESS**: Creation, development and support of data warehouses (based on Greenplum) and information systems using machine learning (Predictive analytics), development of business processes, business support ● **DONE**: automation and optimization of many business processes, increasing labor efficiency, extracting additional knowledge from data for business
 <!--
 **DennisData/DennisData** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.